-The description of the essential requirements below is not intended to exclude individuals who may require reasonable accommodation to achieve competency development.
+The description of the essential requirements listed in the following section is not intended to exclude individuals who may require reasonable accommodation to achieve competency development.
 It is advisable to discuss such accommodations and/or learning supports with the university’s student accessibility services during the pre-admission or admission phase.

 Requests for accommodation and/or learning supports are considered on a case-by-case basis, according to provincial laws and the educational institutions’ applicable policies, regulations and procedures.

-An offer of admission to a nursing program is not evidence that the nursing program has independently verified an applicant’s ability to meet the essential requirements in the domains described below.
+An offer of admission to a nursing program is not evidence that the nursing program has independently verified an applicant’s ability to meet the essential requirements in the domains described in the following section.